 To group by custom fields:

 - In the sidebar, under Group By, select the required custom field from the list.

 Filter by tags

 Use the tags defined by the different context classes to better focus the analysis of the test results by filtering the tests to the subset of interest.
-See Test analysis: best practices on how to optimize your test tags for efficient test analysis.
+See Tag-driven reports (RTDD workflow) on how to optimize your test tags for efficient test analysis.
+Note that you cannot

 To filter by tags, do one of the following: